If you're jealous of couples, you're not alone. Millions of singles feel that way, wishing they were in a loving relationship.

 Keep praying.
 Keep hoping.
 Do some things to get your life out of a

 rut.
 Ask God for courage then step out.
+God rewards those who put their faith in him.
 He just might set you down smack dab as half of a deliriously happy couple!

 Only $10.99 from amazon.com